nilanshutwinkle/random-notes/Python/jupyter/README.md

 # Overview
 * Form of **literate programming**, proposed by Donald Knuth in 1984:
     > Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.
 * Grew out of IPython project, which is an interactive shell with features like code completion and syntax highlighting
 * Automatically rendered in GitHub; however, interactive features won't work, in which case you can use nbviewer
 * JSON file with a .ipynb file extension
 * **Jupyter** comes from the combination of **Ju**lia, **Py**thon, and **R**; Jupyter is language agnostic

-## Checkpoints
-* Created when manually saved
-* May choose to add to `.gitignore`:
-    ```
-    .ipynb_checkpoints
-    ```

-## Notebook Conda
-* Install:
-    ```sh
-    conda install nb_conda
-    ```
-* Features:
-    - Adds "Conda" tab for managing Conda environments and libraries
-    - Enables create notebooks using any of Conda environments

 # Architecture